antequ/fastlinkingnumbers/README.md

 To build only the `verifycurves` executable, use `make -j verifycurves`.
 Similarly you can use `make -j obj2bcc` or `make -j libverifycurves` to build the file format converter or the dynamic-link library.

-Windows:

-We have not tested this on Windows.
-To get started, you can download the CMake tool from the [CMake download webpage](https://cmake.org/download/).
-Install the compiler of your choice (E.g. Visual Studio), and follow the instructions in the CMake tool to "Configure" and "Generate" the solution.
-We will update this description once we've tested the Windows build.

 ### Shared dynamic-link library

 Alternately, you can also dynamically link this project against your code.
 To do so on Ubuntu, run the following lines after the above: